 Core signals for knowledge graph optimization

 Influencing a knowledge graph requires focusing on signals that search engines can observe, verify, and reconcile across sources.
-These signals form the foundation of a sustainable KGO strategy.
+These six signals form the foundation of a sustainable KGO strategy.

 Practical knowledge graph optimization techniques